interbull/gluster-geo-snapshot/README.md

 snapshot_name_prefix = "ggsnap"

 # Value is optional, default value is: 0 seconds
+# This is a delay between pause of
+# geo-replication and when the
+# snapshot starts.
+delay_after_pause_before_snapshot = 0

+# Value is optional, default value is: 0 seconds
 # Delay of resuming the geo-replication
 # On occation resuming can fail if it is
 # done to close to the snapshot